mprinc/TypeScript-Website/packages/documentation/copy/en/project-config/Project References.md

    D
 ```

-It's important in this situation to not prepend at each reference, because you'll end up with two copies of `A` in the output of `D` - this can lead to unexpected results.
+It's important in this situation to <span class='important'>not prepend at each reference</span>, because you'll end up with two copies of `A` in the output of `D` - this can lead to <span class='definition'>unexpected results</span>.

 ## Caveats for Project References

 Project references have a few trade-offs you should be aware of.

-Because dependent projects make use of `.d.ts` files that are built from their dependencies, you'll either have to check in certain build outputs _or_ build a project after cloning it before you can navigate the project in an editor without seeing spurious errors.
+Because dependent projects make use of `.d.ts` files that are built from their dependencies, you'll either have to <span class='important'>check in certain build outputs _or_ build a project after cloning it</span> before you can navigate the project in an editor without seeing spurious errors.
-We're working on a behind-the-scenes .d.ts generation process that should be able to mitigate this, but for now we recommend informing developers that they should build after cloning.
+We're working on a <span class='definition'>behind-the-scenes .d.ts generation process</span> that should be able to mitigate this, but for now we recommend informing developers that they should build after cloning.

-Additionally, to preserve compatibility with existing build workflows, `tsc` will _not_ automatically build dependencies unless invoked with the `--build` switch.
+Additionally, to preserve compatibility with existing build workflows, <span class='important'>`tsc` will _not_ automatically build dependencies unless invoked with the `--build` switch</span>.
 Let's learn more about `--build`.

 ## Build Mode for TypeScript

 A long-awaited feature is smart incremental builds for TypeScript projects.
 In 3.0 you can use the `--build` flag with `tsc`.
-This is effectively a new entry point for `tsc` that behaves more like a build orchestrator than a simple compiler.
+This is effectively a new entry point for `tsc` that behaves more like a <span class='definition'>build orchestrator</span> than a simple compiler.

 Running `tsc --build` (`tsc -b` for short) will do the following: